-- Adopting a strengths-based approach using the student's strengths, interests and abilities to build resilience and foster a sense of belonging - Helping students to cope with worries by teaching and practising strategies such as deep breathing, relaxation techniques, positive self-talk, problem-solving by breaking tasks into small, more manageable steps, providing information in accessible format, and using story-telling and other techniques to navigate fears, create solutions and build resilience; - Fostering social connections and friendships - Differentiating universal approaches and responses using social stories, schedules, visual approaches etc. Teaching skills to support adapting to new routines when at school, including explicit teaching and support about hygiene requirements using visuals, videos and repetition to reinforce key messages
+- Adopting a strengths-based approach using the student's strengths, interests and abilities to build resilience and foster a sense of belonging; - Helping students to cope with worries by teaching and practising strategies such as deep breathing, relaxation techniques, positive self-talk,, problem-solving by breaking tasks into small, more manageable steps, providing information in accessible format, and using story-telling and other techniques to navigate fears, create solutions and build resilience; - Fostering social connections and friendships; - Differentiating universal approaches and responses using social stories, schedules, visual approaches etc. Teaching skills to support adapting to new routines when at school, including explicit teaching and support about hygiene requirements using visuals, videos and repetition to reinforce key messages; - Using targeted programmes to develop social and emotional competence;

-- Using targeted programmes to develop social and emotional competence - Ensuring ongoing collaboration between parents, students and teachers.
+Ensuring ongoing collaboration between parents, students and teachers.

-For students at very high risk to Covid-19 who are unable to return to school immediately, distant learning supports will continue to be required.
-Further information will be available on the gov.ie/backtoschool webpage.
+For those students unable to return to school immediately (e.g. due to health concerns), ongoing distant learning supports will continue to be required.
 Regular on-line engagement between these students and their teachers will provide a sense of normality and connection, and contribute to the student's sense of wellbeing.
 Schools may also consult with NEPS in relation to the academic, social and emotional needs of these students.

-Further suggestions are available in the NEPS Wellbeing Toolkit - Supporting the Wellbeing of Students with Special Educational Needs
+Further suggestions are available in the NEPS Wellbeing Toolkit - Supporting the Wellbeing of Students with Special Educational Needs Returning to School - available on gov.ie/backtoschool here.

-Schools will also be supported by the provision of a range of further guidance and support from Department of Education support services and agencies2, in particular NEPS and the NCSE (www.ncse.ie) and HSE services.
+Schools will be supported with this response by the provision of a range of further guidance and support from Department of Education support services and agencies2, in particular NEPS and the NCSE (www.ncse.ie), together with the Tusla Education Support Service (TESS) and HSE services.
 These are being communicated via the gov.ie/backtoschool webpage.